vtsr60/backend-php-test/README.md

 2. Add Exception/Error handling to application(404)
 3. Add confirmation messages to the when add/delete a todo

+#### TASK 1: As a user I can't add a todo without a description.
+1. Add ValidationException to trigger on validation failure
+2. Add validation on add todo functionality to not allow empty description

 #### Extra task: Added validation to user login form
 1. Add validation for the login form